Coronary ischemia: Stress echocardiography

 Stress echocardiography is very commonly used in assessing for ischemia resulting from coronary artery disease.
 It can be performed exercising, preferably with a bicycle that allows the patient to exercise while lying flat, which allows for imaging throughout the entire testing period.
 While the patient is exercising, images of the heart in motion are generated.
 Ischemia can be detected by visualizing abnormalities in the movement of the heart and the thickness of the heart wall during exercise.

 Some people may be unable to exercise in order to achieve a sufficient heart rate for a useful test.
 In these cases, high-dose dobutamine may be used to chemically increase heart rate.
 If dobutamine is insufficient for this purpose, atropine be added to reach goal heart rate.
 Dipyridamole is an alternative to dobutamine but it is less effective in detecting abnormalities.
 While exercise echocardiograms are more effective in detecting coronary artery disease, all forms of stress echocardiograms are more effective than exercise EKG in detecting coronary ischemia secondary to coronary artery disease.
 If stress echocardiography is normal, risk of future adverse cardiac events is low enough that invasive coronary angiography is not needed.

 Coronary angiography

 A coronary angiography is performed after a stress test or EKG shows abnormal results.
 This test is very important in finding where the blockages are in the arteries.

 This test helps determine if an angioplasty or bypass surgery is needed.
-Coronary angiography should only be performed if a patient is a willing to undergo a coronary revascularization procedure.
+Coronary angiography should only be performed if a patient is willing to undergo a coronary revascularization procedure.

 During this test the doctor makes a small incision in the patient's groin or arm and inserts a catheter.
 The catheter has a very small video camera on the end of it so that the doctor can find the arteries.

 Once they have found the arteries, they inject a dye in them so that they can detect any blockages in the arteries.
 The dye is able to be seen on a special x-ray machine.